THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The bar crossing was rough.
 Even though we were going through at the recommended time (flood tide), the waves were big and choppy, and the crossing lasted for hours!!
 We settled on grazing for food and lots of napping.
 David doesn’t suffer from seasickness at all, so he was a trooper for the rest of us.

 We all took our watches through the night.
-Tom was 6 pm – 9 pm, I was 9 pm to midnight, Susan was midnight to 3 am, and David was 3 am to 6 am.
+Tom was from 6 pm to 9 pm, I was from 9 pm to midnight, Susan was midnight to 3 am, and David was 3 am to 6 am.
 Then rinse and repeat.

 David and I were looking at our charts and realized that crossing the Columbia bar is the furthest north we’ve ever sailed – further north than Baddeck or La Rochelle.
 And, therefore, the COLDEST!
 Thankfully Susan had heated blankets on our bed.
 I think I would have been miserable without the blankets.

 It took about 38 hours for us to get to Coos Bay, Oregon.
 We actually weren’t in Coos Bay really, we were in Charleston, just inside the bar.
 This bar crossing was much easier – it was calmer and a much shorter distance.
 Charleston is a tiny little town, with some local grocery stores and restaurants.
 Although it was a bit of a walk, it’s doable.
 I walked for laundry and groceries and we went out to dinner at The Portside.
 Susan and I both went into Coos Bay proper for bigger errands.